 Today is a such a special day in so many ways.
 And in all that, this awesome looking and yummy tasting oats & baked yoghurt tart finds its place in my kitchen.

-Today is a special day in so many ways, today is 100th birth anniversary of an extraordinary woman, a home cook who is a legend, an inspiration of all of us home chefs, someone whom I look upto with great respect and admiration yes I am talking about Julia Child the wonder who found her passion in those days, pursued it with zest and became a phenomenon beyond excellence.
-Happy Birthday Julia, you with your recipes and life continue and will always continue to inspire women and continue to live in our hearts, you will live on in your fabulous recipes forever making millions happy.
+Today is 100th birth anniversary of an extraordinary woman.
+A home cook who is a legend, an inspiration of all of us home chefs, someone whom I look up to with great respect and admiration, Yes, I am talking about Julia Child the wonder who found her passion in those days, pursued it with zest and became a phenomenon beyond excellence.
+Happy Birthday Julia, you with your recipes and life continue and will always continue to inspire women and continue to live in our hearts.
+You will live on in your fabulous recipes forever making millions happy.

-I grew up listening to stories from my grandparents about the independence war, the partition and the struggle they all went through that time and whenever I think of those it hits me how easily we take the things we have for granted and it helps me appreciate this day, the Indian independence day a little more.
+I grew up listening to stories from my grandparents about the independence war, the partition and the struggle they all went through that time and whenever I think of that, it hits me how easily we take the things we have for granted and it helps me appreciate this day, the Indian independence day a little more.
 This day all I hope is that of us realise the value, of what it means 🙂 Happy Birthday dear India.

-The 4.5 year old came up to me yesterday with his piggybank and said “mumma I want to buy a gift for you, lets go shopping” My heart just melted away I tell ya and whats more he actually selected a pretty looking neck piece for me… Its a different story all together that he then insisted that I buy him a return gift which was 3 times as costly as my own gift 😉 but all in all I am having a blessed day celebrating 3 important things today.
+The 4.5 year old came up to me yesterday with his piggybank and said “mumma I want to buy a gift for you, lets go shopping” My heart just melted away I tell ya and he actually selected a pretty looking neck piece for me.
+It is a different story all together that he then insisted that I buy him a return gift which was 3 times as costly as my own gift 😉 but all in all, I am having a blessed day celebrating 3 important things today.

 Recipe – **Baked Yogurt Tart with Fresh Figs and Blueberries.